 Driven by doing his best and upholding his word, Andy enjoys supporting others’ growth in their careers and being part of constructing quality and aesthetically pleasing buildings.
 Waterproofing the Legislative Plaza in Downtown Nashville has been his favorite project WASCO has worked on.

 Andy is a man of family and faith; when not working hard in the office, he can often be found fishing.

-Adam has been employed at WASCO, Inc. since 2004 and currently serves as Vice President of Operations where his primary responsibilities are project management and managing the yard and equipment.
-Part of the WASCO/Sneed family legacy, Adam started his career track as a laborer, working up to foreman, superintendent and project manager before landing his current role.
+Adam has been employed at WASCO, Inc. since 2004 and currently serves as CEO where his primary responsibilities are creating and managing the WASCO, Inc. vision and managing the yard and equipment.
+Part of the WASCO/Sneed family legacy, Adam started his career track as a laborer, working up to foreman, superintendent, project manager and COO before landing his current role.

 Taking part in building new, key projects is the most inspiring part of his job, and Adam cites Bechtler Museum, Vanderbilt and Belmont as his favorite projects with the company.

 Adam is driven by relationship building and providing quality work.
 When not on the clock, he can be found fishing, spending time at the lake and having quality time with family.

 Trey currently serves as COO at WASCO, Inc. An employee since 1998, he started working a summer job as a laborer for the company his grandfather founded.
 Coming aboard full time in 2002, Trey worked as a laborer for the New Masonry and Restoration divisions.
 Starting a bricklayer apprenticeship with Lovell’s Masonry, a WASCO subsidiary, in 2004, he was promoted to New Masonry Foreman a few years later.
 In 2008, Trey began training in estimating and received the opportunity to manage a few small projects.
 This career track led him to the position he is in today, where he is responsible for overseeing all manpower coordination.